becketalservices/beas-cnx-cloud/docs/AWS/chapter7.md

 When the task is finished and you choose to upload all images, 3.5 GB of data were uploaded to your registry.

 ```
+## Depending on your docker installation, this commands must be executed as root.

 # move into the support directory of the IBM CP installation files
 cd microservices_connections/hybridcloud/support